GirishMahabir/Email-Automation/README.md

 ## Not so mature yet, we have some constants:
 - The sender mail should be OUTLOOK.
-- Haven't implemented threading to avoid spam. (will work on that.)

 ## Excel Sheet template:
 | Name | Surname | Email | Mark | \.\.\. |